 Back in 2007, George Mason University’s President Merten signed the American College and University Presidents’ Climate Commitment, which committed Mason to becoming climate neutral by 2050.
 With this commitment, the university is actively taking steps to reduce its environmental impact, primarily the carbon dioxide (CO2) emissions associated with the university’s operations.

 As stated in its 2010 Climate Action Plan, Mason purchased wind powered Renewable Energy Certificates (RECs) to offset a portion of its annual electricity use.
 Mason offset 5% of its electricity consumption in 2011, 10% in 2012 and 2013, and 15% in 2014 totaling 46 million kwh of energy purchased.
 These REC purchases offset millions of pounds of (CO2) emissions a year and supported the development of the renewable energy industry in the United States.
 As a result, Mason was recognized by the US Environmental Protection Agency as a Green Power Partner.

 Moreover, Mason agreed to incorporate sustainability into its academic and extracurricular offerings.
 We now have 18 undergraduate degrees, minors, and certificates, and five graduate degrees.
 Combined, we have over 125 sustainability-related courses at Mason.
 Most of these courses at Mason include experiential learning opportunities, where students investigate important environmental courses right here on campus!

-Mason has made real progress since the 2007 climate commitment, completing several Greenhouse Gas (GHG) Emissions Inventories (click here for most recent Summary Results) to measure its emissions, producing its first Climate Action Plan which serves as a road map for achieving climate neutrality, and reporting on its sustainability progress with a Sustainability Tracking, Assessment, and Rating System (STARS) report.
+Mason has made real progress since the 2007 climate commitment, completing several Greenhouse Gas (GHG) Emissions Inventories (click here for most recent Summary Results) to measure its emissions, producing its first Climate Action Plan (CAP) which serves as a road map for achieving climate neutrality, and reporting on its sustainability progress with a Sustainability Tracking, Assessment, and Rating System (STARS) report.
 Click here for more information on progress toward our CAP goals.